 The security database is the central entry point to all of your MarkLogic Server applications.
 If the security database becomes unavailable, no users can access any applications.
 Therefore, it is important to create a backup of the security database.
 Use the database backup utility in the Admin Interface to back up the security database.
-For details, see the Backing Up and Restoring a Database in the Administrator's Guide.
+For details, see Backing Up and Restoring a Database in Administrating MarkLogic Server.